-Learning in this course is in the form of a moderated in-class and on-line discussions, and a team project.
+Learning in this course is in the form of a moderated in-class and on-line discussions.
 All students are expected to participate.
-The schedule can be found in the Course Schedule document and may be adjusted by your interest and knowledge as well as by current developments in the field.
+The schedule for discussion topics can be found in the Course Schedule and may be adjusted by your interest and knowledge as well as by current developments in the field.
 Readings are assigned.
 You are expected to have completed the readings and to be prepared to discuss the topics.